paulocheque/django-dynamic-fixture/docs/source/index.rst

 Welcome to DDF's documentation!
 ===============================

-Django Dynamic Fixture (DDF) is a complete and simple library to create dynamic model instances for testing purposes.
+Django Dynamic Fixture (DDF) is a complete and simple library to create **dynamic model instances** for **testing purposes**.

-It lets you focus on your tests, instead of focusing on generating some dummy data which is boring and polutes the test source code.
+It lets you **focus on your tests**, instead of focusing on generating some dummy data which is boring and polutes the test source code.

+It exists to solve the **anti-pattern** of Static Fixtures and Factory objects.
+Are you tired to mantain dozens of yml/json files and factory objects?

 .. toctree::
    :maxdepth: 2

    overview
    ddf
+   data
+   settings
    data_fixtures
-   data
    more
    patterns
    nose_plugins
    fdf
    about
+   change_log

 Indices and tables